ampproject/amphtml/extensions/amp-analytics/analytics-vars.md

 </amp-analytics>
 ```

-When the same `var` is defined in multiple locations, the value is picked in the order remote config > triggers > top level > platform.
+When the same `var` is defined in multiple locations, the value is picked in the order remote config > element level data attributes > triggers > top level > platform.
 Thus, if the remote config defined `clientId` as `12332312` in the example above, the values of various vars will be as follows:

 | var | Value | Defined by |
 |-------|-------|------------|